browserless/browserless/README.md

 # Licensing

-If you want to use browserless to build commercial sites, applications, or in a continuous-integraion system that's closed-source then you'll need to purchase a commercial license.
+If you want to use browserless to build commercial sites, applications, or in a continuous-integration system that's closed-source then you'll need to purchase a commercial license.
 This allows you to keep your software proprietary whilst still using browserless.
 [You can purchase a commercial license here](https://www.browserless.io/commercial-license).
 A commercial license grants you:

 - Priority support on issues and features.
 - Re-packaging and on-premise installations.
 - No limits on concurrency or instances running.
 - Ability to modify the source (forking) for your own purposes.

-Not only does it grant you a license to run such a critical piece of infrastructure, but you are also supporting furth invoation in this space and our ability to contribute to it!
+Not only does it grant you a license to run such a critical piece of infrastructure, but you are also supporting further innovation in this space and our ability to contribute to it!

 If you are creating an open source application under a license compatible with the GNU GPL license v3, you may use browserless under the terms of the GPLv3.
 You can read more about this license [here](https://www.gnu.org/licenses/quick-guide-gplv3.en.html).